← Back to Guides

-If Nurtec isn't working for you, it doesn't mean your migraines are untreatable.
-It means CGRP may not be the main driver of your attacks - and that's actually useful information.
+If Nurtec isn't working, that's usually not random.
+CGRP may simply not be the main driver of your attacks - and knowing that is more useful than it sounds.

 Why this matters